 On 20 January, in the first of the unit’s operations for the year (as far as the Allies knew) an He 111 of the “Special Detachment” was due to take off at 2230 and cross the coast due west of Bordeaux, its return expected between 0630 and 0730 next morning.
 At 0557 F8+DI gave its estimated time of arrival at base as 60 minutes hence.
 It was over Mérignac at 0647 but was unable to land owing to bad weather and was diverted to Istres.
 Six nights later, the intention was for an He 111 to fly out at 2315 and return by 0800 the next morning.
 Aircraft “I”, using a II./KG 40 call sign, was in contact with Bordeaux shortly after 0200, when it was plotted about 360 km NW of Mérignac.
 Just over four hours later, F8+DI was heard in touch with ground stations at Dreux and Bordeaux.

 The night’s operation by the Kommando on the 29th sparked a flurry of German activity when F8+DI called in a sighting of 200–300 landing craft 200 km west of Royan.
 The aircraft’s control ordered it to shadow at 0207, but it failed to reply to a call 20 minutes later.
 It probably did little to alleviate the tension that the crew was similarly unresponsive when asked at 0352 if it was indeed shadowing, and to a request at 0510 to report the vessels’ course.
 However the Heinkel was homing on Mérignac from the NNW at 0636.
 After surface units and submarines had been alerted, somewhat anticlimactically the supposed landing fleet was later found to have comprised a mere three dozen trawlers, half of them Spanish neutrals.
 Even so, a call came through from Gen. Jodl at OKW ordering the 8th Destroyer Flotilla to search the boats “for arms, radar equipment or evidence of British connections” but it seems the Navy was able to reassure him that this was a regular fishing ground and that all searches to date had yielded nothing.
+British Intelligence produced its own assessment of the fiasco:

 Another aspect of the radio countermeasures war being played out in the Bay came to British attention during January.
 From the 18th there were operations from Avord by III./KG 40, “as yet unexplained.”
 A week later these were discovered to be by the 9.
 Staffel in cooperation with a patrol boat and by the first days of February, the vessel in question was known to be setting out reflector buoys intended to appear identical on radar to a U-boat.
 These were almost certainly the newly-introduced “Thetis” decoys which could also be deployed by the U-boats themselves.